 We arrived at the meeting spot, the Digambar Jain temple, a few minutes late but we were the first ones that arrived there.
 We met our guide and our driver.
 Yes, we had a driver, it was a rickshaw tour with headphones.
-When everyone arrived, we wore headphones for the live commentary, we fasten our belts and the interesting tour started.
+When everyone arrived, we wore headphones for the live commentary, we fasten our belts and we hit the road.

 Let the Old Delhi Experience begins!!!

 The weather was amazing for a rickshaw tour.
 It was the first time I had a rickshaw tour and I must say it was amazing.
 The only problem was that it was difficult to take photos because of the shakiness of rickshaw.
 It is advisable to have a guide at the Old Delhi because it is easy to get lost.